ShubhadeepSadhukhan1993/fastSF/Verification.md

 *S<sub>q</sub><sup>&theta;</sup> = (l<sub>x</sub> + l<sub>y</sub> + l<sub>z</sub>)<sup>q</sup>*.

 We run ``fastSF`` to compute the velocity and scalar structure functions for the above fields.
 The resolution of the fields and the domain size are 32<sup>3</sup> and 1 x 1 x 1 respectively.
 We plot the second and the third-order longitudinal velocity structure functions versus *l* in Fig.3.
 Clearly, *S<sub>2</sub><sup>u<sub>ll</sub></sup> (l)* and *S<sub>3</sub><sup>u<sub>ll</sub></sup> (l)* equal *l<sup>2</sup>* and *l<sup>3</sup>* respectively, consistent with the analytical results.
 Figure 4 exhibits the density plots of the computed second-order scalar structure function *S<sub>2</sub><sup>&theta;</sup>* (*l<sub>x</sub>, l<sub>z</sub>*) along with *(l<sub>x</sub> + l<sub>z</sub>)<sup>2</sup>* on *l<sub>y</sub>* = 0.87 plane.
 The two plots are very similar, thus showing the ``fastSF`` computes the scalar structure function correctly.

+Problems 1 and 2 are used as test cases for the the code.
+The user is required to execute the shell script `fastSF/runTest.sh` to run the test case.
+On doing so, the code generates the velocity and the scalar fields as per the above relation.
+After computing the structure functions, the code computes the percentage difference between the theoretical and the computed values of the structure functions.
+If the error does not exceed 1 x 10<sup>-10</sup>, the code is deemed to have passed.

 <figure>
   <img src="docs/SF_test3D.png" alt="Trulli" style="width:70%">
   <figcaption>Fig.3: For the velocity field defined in Problem 2: plots of the second and third-order longitudinal structure functions vs. l.
 The second and third-order structure functions equal l<sup>2</sup> and l<sup>3</sup> respectively.</figcaption>